otomad/OtomadHelper/Datamosh/README.md

 ### Datamix
 This replaces the first I-frames of a clip by a frame of another clip.

-To use, make a selection in the timeline using I and O, then it will be rendered and datamixed and added to your project, all in one click.
+To use, make a selection in the timeline using <kbd>I</kbd> and <kbd>O</kbd>, then it will be rendered and datamixed and added to your project, all in one click.
 It can take quite some time for long selections so wait if Vegas seems to freeze.

 The start of the selection is the I-frame of the clip that will be replaced by another I-frame. *The image used for the new I-frame will be the frame just before the start of the selection.* So make sure to place the image you want to datamix from, just before the selection start.